oconnor663/duct.py/spec.md

 When we run the command "foo", it's ambiguous whether we mean "foo" somewhere in the `$PATH`/`%PATH%` or "foo" in current directory.
 Different OS's do different things here: Posix usually requires a leading `./` for programs in the current directory, but Windows will accept the bare name.
-In duct we mostly just go with the flow on these conventions, by passing string arguments straight through to the OS.
+In Duct we mostly just go with the flow on these conventions, by passing string arguments straight through to the OS.

-However, when the program name is given as an explicit path type (like `pathlib.Path` in Python), duct guarantees that it will behave like a filepath.
+However, when the program name is given as an explicit path type (like `pathlib.Path` in Python), Duct guarantees that it will behave like a filepath.
 To make this work, when we stringify path objects representing relative paths, we join a leading `.` if it's missing.
 This solves two problems: